 - Origami plaything.

-- Add colour coordinated tissue paper/shredded paper/glitter to add interest or use organza bags (very reasonably priced on Amazon or eBay).
+- Add colour coordinated tissue paper/shredded paper/glitter to add interest or use organza bags (very reasonably priced).

 - Personalised ribbon with your names and the wedding date can also be used to add an individual touch.